Muthu (soundtrack)

 Muthu is the soundtrack album composed by A. R. Rahman for the 1995 Tamil-language film of the same name starring Rajinikanth and directed by K. S. Ravikumar.
 It is the first film where Rahman, Rajinikanth and Ravikumar worked together.
-The album have six tracks in each with lyrics with lyrics by Vairamuthu.
+The album has six tracks with lyrics by Vairamuthu.
 The Hindi version is titled Muthu Maharaja and had lyrics penned by P. K. Mishra, whereas the Telugu version of Muthu is penned by Bhuvana Chandra.
 Recording of the songs took place at the composer's Panchathan Record Inn studio in Chennai.
 The soundtrack was released on 8 October 1995 under the Pyramid label.
-The Telugu version of the soundtrack was released under Aditya Music and Saregama distributed the Hindi soundtrack.
+The Telugu version of the soundtrack was released under Aditya Music, and Saregama distributed the Hindi soundtrack.